Linking Every SC Child to an Affordable & Appropriate Medical Home

 “Children are falling through the cracks in a state where there is affordable and appropriate care available,” said Palmetto Project Executive Director Steve Skardon.
 “We expect to see costs go down and medical outcomes improve.
 Having children go without medical care is far more expensive than having them under the care of a physician.”

 The program is a combination of roll-up-your-sleeves canvassing, state-of-the-art data collection and tracking, and public education.
 The first year of the project was concentrated in areas along the coast of where the largest numbers of uninsured children live.
 After that the initiative will be expanded to all 46 counties.
-The initiative is funded by a grant from the U.S. Department of Health & Human Services.
+Funding has been provided by the U.S. Department of Health & Human Services and SC Department of Health and Human Services.

 Contact: Shelli Quenga, firstname.lastname@example.org